crowdfavorite-mirrors/wp-google-analytics-for-wordpress/readme.txt

 1. Go to the options panel under the 'Settings' menu and add your Analytics account number and set the settings you want.

 == Changelog ==

+= 5.2.3 =

+Release Date: December 11th, 2014

+Enhancements:
+	* improved visual look and data representation for dashboard graphs, props [Andrey Savchenko](https://github.com/Rarst/)
+	* when manual UA-code is selected, the profile selection gets disabled to clarify that the user is choosing an alternative to regular profile selection.

+Bugfixes:
+	* Fixes a bug where GA profile was fetched with every admin request, resulting in a pile of unnecessary API requests.
+	* Fixes a problem where GA started throttling API requests done by our plugin because there were too many.
+We now fetch the data only once a day from GA.
+For realtime data, users should go to Google Analytics.

+= 5.2.2 =

+Release Date: December 10th, 2014

+Bugfixes:
+	* Fixes a bug where it was no longer possible to uncheck checkboxes in the settings.
+	* Fixes a bug where jQuery Chosen component was not rendered correctly on a hidden tab.

+= 5.2.1 =

+Release Date: December 9th, 2014

+Enhancements:
+	* Replaced jQuery Chosen library with latest version to enable optgroup search.
+	* Shows a warning when configuring a manual UA-code that this will not work together with the dashboards functionality.

+Bugfixes:
+	* Fixes a 'headers already sent' warning.
+	* Fixes a bug where nothing was shown on the dashboards for setups with a manual UA-code.
+It now shows you a message that you need to authenticate with Google Analytics if you wish to make use of the dashboards feature.

+= 5.2 =

+Release Date: December 9th, 2014

+* Features:
+	* Added a brand new GA dashboard:
+		* Added graphs showing the sessions and bounce rates.
+		* Added reporting tables showing top pages, traffic sources and countries.

+= 5.1.4 =

+Release Date: December 2nd, 2014

+* Enhancements:
+	* Added GA property name to 'Analytics profile' selection in settings.
+Thanks [stephenyeargin](https://github.com/stephenyeargin) for reporting.
+	* Removed firebug lite as it's rather obsolete with todays development consoles.

+* i18n:
+    * Several string fixes for easier translation.
+    * Added en_GB and he_IL.

+* Bugfixes:
+	* Fixes a bug where site admins for sites on a multisite setup would receive a notice when visiting another site on the same setup which they didn't administrate, props [nerrad](https://github.com/nerrad).
+	* Fixes a bug where saving the admin settings would cause non-string form fields to be ignored or rejected.

+= 5.1.3 =

+Release Date: November 26th, 2014

+* Security fix: fixed a very minor cross site scripting issue with the manual UA code in de admin settings.
+The manual UA code is now sanitized before it is saved.

 = 5.1.2 =